FuDGE: A Method to Estimate a Functional Differential Graph in a High-Dimensional Setting

 The second way is to keep the element-wise $L_1$ norm as in FGL:

 where $\lambda_1$ and $\lambda_2$ are non-negative tuning parameters.

 The Joint Functional Graphical Lasso accommodates an arbitrary $Q$.
 However, when estimating the functional differential graph, we set $Q=2$.
 We will refer to \eqref{eq:FFGLPen} as FFGL and to \eqref{eq:FFGL2Pen} as FFGL2.
-The algorithms for solving GFGL, FFGL, and FFGL2 are given in Appendix~\ref{apex:opt_alg}.
+The algorithms to solve GFGL, FFGL, and FFGL2 are given in the Appendix~\ref{apex:opt_alg}.